Skip to main content

 Be sure to check back regularly to get our latest news updates.

-Kansas City, MO - May 25th, 2022 - Caregivers on the Homefront is one of 26 organizations nationwide selected to receive a Creative Forces® Community Engagement grant.
-A grant of $10,000 will support Art on the Homefront.
+Kansas City, MO - May 2023 - Caregivers on the Homefront is one of several organizations nationwide selected to receive a Creative Forces® Community Engagement grant.
+A grant of $13,000 will support Art on the Homefront.
 Creative Forces Community Engagement Grants are part of the National Endowment for the Arts’ Creative Forces® initiative and are in partnership with Mid-America Arts Alliance.
 Creative Forces®: NEA Military Healing Arts Network is an initiative of the National Endowment for the Arts in partnership with the U.S. Departments of Defense and Veterans Affairs that seeks to improve the health, well-being, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers.
 Creative Forces Community Engagement grants will increase access to arts activities in more communities and will serve a broad population, including active-duty service members, guardsmen, reservists, veterans, military and veteran families, as well as caregivers and healthcare workers providing care for military service members and veterans.

 “It is inspiring to see how arts programming is being utilized by Caregivers on the Homefront to support and promote healing for our nation’s military, veterans, and all those who care for them,” said Dr. Maria Rosario Jackson, chair of the National Endowment for the Arts.
 “Engagement with the arts— the act of doing, seeing, creating, teaching—is crucial to living healthy and artful lives.
 The expansion of Creative Forces from clinical sites into communities like Kansas City provides significant opportunities for this critical work to reach more people and make a difference in their lives.”